jlblynn/example-mail-app/README.md

 We will store the component to be rendered in the template, in a data property.
 We will need a way to navigate back from one view to another, so add a histroy data property containing an array of objects.
-Each object will contaona tag name of the component and the views title.
+Each object will contain a tag name of the component and the views title.
 For now we will create the default component to be rendered when the page is first loaded.